top of page

 EXPOSURES

-○ If a Nanny is exposed to an individual who has tested positive for Covid-19 but is not symptomatic, the Nanny must quarantine for 5 days before testing.
-They may return to work after receiving a negative Covid PCR test result.
+• If a Nanny is exposed to an individual who has tested positive for COVID-19 but is not symptomatic, they may return to work after receiving a negative COVID PCR test result.

 Additionally, On Call Nanny requires that our Nannies follow the following requirements to best care for our families.